corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 ### VPC: Virtual Private Cloud
 A private virtual network to control over the network environment, including IP address range, subnets, routing tables, and network gateways.
-### ELB: Elastic Load Balancing
-The `smart mail sorting center` for directing internet traffic to different servers.
-Only NLB(Network) provides **both static DNS name and static IP**.
-ALB(Application) provides a static DNS name but it does NOT provide a static IP.
-The reason being that AWS wants ELB to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.

-#### Stickiness / Session affinity
-ELB Sticky Session feature ensures traffic for the same client is always redirected to the same target (e.g., EC2 instance).
-This helps that the client does not lose his session data.

-The following cookie names are reserved by the ELB (AWSALB, AWSALBAPP, AWSALBTG).

-When using an ALB to distribute traffic to EC2 instances, the IP address that receives requests from will be the ALB's private IP addresses.
-To get the client's IP address, ALB adds an additional header called "X-Forwarded-For" contains the client's IP address.
-Application Load Balancers support HTTP, HTTPS and WebSocket.
-ALBs can route traffic to different Target Groups based on URL Path, Hostname, HTTP Headers, and Query Strings.

-NLB provides the highest performance and lowest latency if the app needs it.
-NLB has one static IP address per AZ and you can attach an Elastic IP address to it.
-ALB and Classic Load Balancers have a static DNS name.
-NLB supports HTTP health checks as well as TCP and HTTPS

-Server Name Indication (SNI) allows you to expose multiple HTTPS applications each with its own SSL certificate on the same listener.
-Read more here: https://aws.amazon.com/blogs/aws/new-application-load-balancer-sni/

 ### ASG: Auto Scaling Group
 The Auto Scaling Group can't go over the maximum capacity (you configured) during scale-out events.